Statistics and outlook for pancreatic cancer

 As with many other types of cancer, the outcome depends on how advanced your cancer is when it is diagnosed.
 In other words, it depends on the stage of your pancreatic cancer.
 Generally speaking, pancreatic cancer diagnosed early will have a better outlook than pancreatic cancer diagnosed when it is advanced.

 One reason for the poor outlook of pancreatic cancer is that it is often diagnosed late.
 By the time someone has symptoms, goes to their doctor and is diagnosed, the disease is very often quite advanced.
-Only about 10 to 20 out of every 100 people (10 to 20%) can have surgery.
+Only about 10 to 20 out of every 100 people (10 to 20%) can have surgery, which gives the best chance of cure for this type of cancer.

 Unfortunately most people diagnosed with pancreatic cancer are told that they may have less than a year to live.
 But specialists working in leading cancer centres throughout the world, often report slightly better statistics than this based on clinical trials that they are carrying out.
 But we still need more research and clinical trials before the outlook for people with this type of cancer improves.